Tomsk Oblast: Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Tomsk CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
 After the abolition of Article 6 of the Constitution of the USSR in March 1990, the CPSU lost its monopoly on power.
 The head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Tomsk Oblast is the fundamental law of the region.
 The Legislative Duma of Tomsk Oblast is the province's standing legislative (representative) body.
 The Legislative Duma exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.

+The current Governor of the Tomsk Oblast is Vladimir Mazur.
+The Legislative Duma of the Tomsk Region consists of 42 deputies, and the current chairman is Oksana Kozlovskaya.

+The deputies of the Duma of the Tomsk Oblast of the VI convocation (2016–2021) formed the following deputy associations: